 Born to a Connecticutian family in 1832, Work's upbringing was humble and unconventional.
 His father, Alanson, was an abolitionist who tirelessly strove to free fugitive slaves, for which he was briefly imprisoned.
 While a youth, he initiated a career in printing, one that lasted his entire life.
 Although lacking formal music training, his passion for song manifested itself early on as he wrote poems for newspapers.
 Work first published a complete musical piece in 1853, "We Are Coming, Sister Mary".
 Its moderate success drove him to pursue songwriting further.

 His career came of age at the Civil War's outbreak; willing to contribute to the Union struggle, Work started writing patriotic tunes for Chicagoan publishing firm Root & Cady.
-Impressed by "Kingdom Coming" (1862), Root hired him for the war's duration, during which he drove the business to unprecedented prosperity and produced some of the most iconic wartime songs, most notably, "Marching Through Georgia" (1865).
+Impressed by "Kingdom Coming" (1862), Root hired him for the war's duration, during which he drove the business to unprecedented prosperity and produced some of the most memorable wartime songs, most notably, "Marching Through Georgia" (1865).

 After the war, Work started venturing in balladry, his first being "The Ship That Never Returned" (1865).
 Upon returning from a European maritime voyage, familial and financial woes demotivated him considerably, worsened by Root & Cady's closure in 1871.
 He quit songwriting altogether for a few years.
 After agreeing to collaborate with Chauncey M. Cady in 1876, his output briefly resurged, yielding one sole major hit, "Grandfather's Clock" (1876).
 Nonetheless, Work could not reproduce his wartime fame and fortune.
 He died virtually forgotten in 1884.